SamEdwardes/samedwardes.com/blog/2022-02-15-data-science-setup-mac.md

 ### RStudio Desktop

 If you use R, you are probably already using RStudio Desktop.
-You can install RStudio from here: [https://www.rstudio.com/products/rstudio/download/#download](https://www.rstudio.com/products/rstudio/download/#download).
+You can install RStudio from here: <https://www.rstudio.com/products/rstudio/download/#download>.

 ### R packages

-Below is a collection of my favourite R packages.
+When ever I am starting with a fresh R install the first thing I do is install the [tidyverse](https://www.tidyverse.org/) 🤓.
+It include 90% of what I use on a regular basis.
+The tidyverse is actually not one package, but a collection of packages that follow a common design language.
+The tidyverse is my favourite part of R!

 ```r
 install.packages("tidyverse")
 ```

-#### Tidyverse

-The tidyverse is a collection of packages that follow a common design language.
-The tidyverse is my favourite part of R!

 ## Terminal